 Discover Dublin’s Doors

-One thing you’re bound to notice as you wander through the city is Dublin’s considerable collection of colorful doors.
+One thing you’re bound to notice as you wander around is the city’s considerable collection of colorful doors.
 Elegant reds, bumblebee yellows, pastel pinks, electric blues and everything in between – they make front doors in every other country look boring in comparison.

 Enjoy Traditional Irish Music in the Pubs